pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 </table>

-The default configuration will allow the plugin to load meta data from the system resources provider during system initialisation, but before this can happen the Signal K resource provider must be configured to support the plugin's custom *resourceType* and subsequently the metadata resources that you wish to provide must be installed in the provider repository.
+The default configuration will allow the plugin to load meta data from the system resources provider during system initialisation, but will install PUT handler support.

+Before using the plugin you must configure the Signal K resource provider so that it supports the custom resource type name by *resourceType*.
+Subsequently any metadata configuration files you place in the resource provider's repository will be used to initialise system metadata.

 ### Configuring the Signal K resource provider